hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 The debate over "AI" art ethics reminds me of the [complex debate over cultural appropriation](https://www.sfchronicle.com/food/restaurants/article/asian-cultural-appropriation-food-sf-soleil-ho-16172795.php), a  conflict of norms around art and different communities that doesn't have easy answers or resolution, and the important issues get reduced to caricatures.
 Our previous norms and rules don't seem quite appropriate to address the underlying problems.
 Still, I maintain it's about the societal issues, not the quality of the art.
 I don't think anyone publicly argues anymore that White rock-and-roll is objectively worse than the Black music from which it was originally derived; it's about the way it was made and who benefitted.

+If it's not ok to train on artists' data, then maybe it's not ok to train on more of our information (without, at the very least, some sort of compulsory licensing as is done in music).
+Conversely, if we as a society conclude that it's ok to train models on peoples' data without their consent or involvement—which already happens widely today—then it seems like the same principle should apply to "AI" art models as well (provided the outputs aren't direct copies).

 # 7. We rethink what art is